gregdeane/ng2-training-zwei/README.md

 * node 6+
 * npm 3+

 Note: Repo was created and tested using node 6.3.0 and npm 3.8.6.
-Although earlier versions will probably work, it's probably best to install the latest versions.
+Although earlier versions may work, it's probably best to install the latest versions.

 ## Usage